 Custodial Credit Risk - The Authority has no formal policy regarding custodial credit risk.
 However, cash and investments include bank balances and investments that at the balance sheet date were either entirely insured or collateralized with securities held by the Tennessee States Bank Collateral Pool.
+In accordance with state law, all deposits of monies in financial institutions must be federally insured or secured with acceptable collateral.

-Total cash with a carrying value of \$206,607 at June 30, 2018 is summarized as follows:
+Total cash with a carrying value of \$276,485 at June 30, 2019 is fully insured and summarized as follows:

 Cash:

 Cash in checking:

-Simmons Bank (annual yield 0.15%) \$ 135,181 First Volunteer Bank (annual yield 0.03%) 21,205 Certificate of Deposit: SouthEast Bank (matures 8/12/18 @ .39% interest) 50,221
+Simmons Bank (annual yield 0.15%) \$ 199,266

+First Volunteer Bank (annual yield 0.03%) 26,614

+Certificate of Deposit:

+SouthEast Bank (matures 8/12/18 @ .39% interest) 50,605

-Total Cash \$ 206,607
+Total Cash \$ 276,485